Robust and Efficient Semiparametric Inference for the Stepped Wedge Design

-The estimators under comparison are shown in Table \ref{tab:model_comparison2}.
+The scenarios and estimators under comparison are shown in Table \ref{tab:model_comparison2}.
 Models labeled as `correct' accurately represent the data generating mechanism.
 We evaluate various combinations of fixed and random effects for both LMM and proposed methods.
 Baseline cluster size is included as a continuous main effect (incorrectly) in the outcome model for both LMM and the proposed estimator, reflecting a simple form of adjustment that may be adopted in practice.
-We adjust for $K_{i1}$ in $\Tilde{L}_i$ in the proposed estimator for each period as in Section 2.4.2.
+For the proposed estimator, we further employ the design-based adjustment of $K_{i1}$ as discussed in Section 2.4.2.

-In Figure \ref{fig:deviation}, we compare the effect estimate deviations from the true effect between LMM-(h) and Proposed-(h).
-Similar comparisons for models (e), (f), and (g) are provided in Section 6 of Supplementary Materials.
-The deviation of LMM estimators from the truth increases with the in-sample correlation between the imbalanced covariate (baseline cluster size) and the treatment (Figure \ref{fig:deviation}), resulting in a larger standard error (Table \ref{tab:res2}).

-As the number of clusters increases, the in-sample correlation between the imbalanced covariate and the treatment more accurately reflects the true lack of correlation (\emph{i.e.} 0).
-Consequently, the deviation decreases with an increase in the number of clusters.
-These results are included in Section 6 of Supplementary Materials.